 The biggest strategic challenge that we face is financial.
-The State Library operates on less than 3% of the \$13,789,343 appropriation received.
-Of the \$13,789,343 state general funds received, \$9,038,495 is pass through funds used to support state aid to county libraries, \$2,337,259 is essentially pass through funds used to support the DISCUS program (and does not pay for the DISCUS program in its entirety).
-The cost for rent and utilities is \$881,057, \$1,531,151 is personnel cost (46% of our staff are paid with federal grant money), which leaves us with approximately \$200,000 to operate our Agency.
-We continue to improvise and find ways to operate within our budget - we are an incredibly fiscally responsible Agency, but the budget cuts that we continue to receive are placing our Agency in serious jeopardy of being able to perform the mandates set by the State of South Carolina.
-We severely need an increase in general funds to carry out our mission, vision, and goals for the future.
+The State Library operates on less than 2% of the \$10,929,220 appropriation received.
+Of the \$10,929,220 state general funds received, \$6,736,284 is pass through funds used to support state aid to county libraries, \$1,987,978 is essentially pass through funds used to support the DISCUS program (and does not pay for the DISCUS program in its entirety).
+The cost for rent and utilities is \$881,057, \$1,115,330 is personnel cost (49% of our staff are paid with federal grant money), which leaves us with approximately \$200,000 to operate our Agency.
+We continue to improvise and find ways to operate within our budget - we are an incredibly fiscally responsible Agency, but the budget cuts that we received last fiscal year and are expecting this year are placing our Agency in serious jeopardy of being able to perform the mandates set by the State of South Carolina.
+We have continued to accomplish a lot with decreasing resources.